 9 What is the definition of “telematics” in the context of ITS?
 In such a context, what are the systems and application requirements of telematics?
 What are the land mobile communications requirements of telematics?

-10 What are the technical and operational characteristics of AVL in the land mobile service?

 further decides

 1 that the results of the above studies should be included in one or more Recommendations, Reports or Handbooks;